Radio y Televisión de Guerrero: History

 RTG began operations in 1980 with a television station, "Televisión Educativa", channel 7 in the state capital of Chilpancingo.
 On April 1, 1983, Radio Guerrero, then a separate department of the state government was founded.
 Its first station was XEGRO-AM 870 in Chilpancingo, and the first program on the station was the second government report of Alejandro Cervantes Delgado.
 In 1986, XEGRC-AM 820 was built in Coyuca de Catalán.

 On June 26, 1987, the television and radio services were combined as Radio y Televisión de Guerrero.
 The following year, the radio and TV services expanded.
 Channel 7 added a more powerful transmitter in Acapulco, while AM stations were added in Ometepec and Taxco.
 At the end of the year, XHGRC-FM 97.7 Acapulco, the flagship of the entire service, came to air.
 While permitted by 2000, XHZTA-FM 92.1 in Zihuatanejo did not come on air until October 2016.

 XEGRO-AM in Chilpancingo was off the air beginning in June 2012, when its equipment was stolen.
 In 2015, the state government began working to restore the station to service with equipment shared by XECHH-XHCHH "Capital Máxima".

+The entire state network saw its concessions lapse in 2022, but the stations continued to broadcast.
+New concessions for all of the operating RTG stations were issued by the Federal Telecommunications Institute in 2023.